Di-52/Knots/README.md

 Knot.

-Application for assisting students in mountaineering club in a mastering the skills of knitting knots.
+Application for assisting students in mountaineering club in a mastering the skills of knitting knots and for check his progress.

 ...to be screenshots...